n8n-io/n8n-docs/docs/code/cookbook/http-node/pagination.md

 ## Navigate pagination through body parameters

-If the API you're using allows you to paginate throught the body parameters:
+If the API you're using allows you to paginate through the body parameters:

 1. Set the HTTP Request Method to **POST**
 1. Set **Pagination Mode** to **Update a Parameter in Each Request**.